Mobb Deep: 2011–2017: Break-up, reunion, The Infamous Mobb Deep and death of Prodigy

 Around the May 2013 release of Havoc's third studio album, 13, Havoc announced that he and Prodigy had been in the studio for over a month working on the duo's eighth studio album which was already "halfway done".
 He also stated that he will be doing the entire production on the album.

 On April 1, 2014, the group released its eighth studio album, The Infamous Mobb Deep, a double album that included one CD with original new music and one with unreleased tracks from sessions from The Infamous.

 On June 20, 2017, Prodigy died from accidental choking in Las Vegas, Nevada, while hospitalized for complications caused by sickle cell anemia.

 2025: Infinite

 On February 12, 2025, the Alchemist confirmed that he and Havoc were working on a new album called Infinite, and that Nas was also involved in the project.
-The album was released on October 10, 2025 and features guest appearances from Clipse, Big Noyd, Raekwon, Ghostface Killah, Jorja Smith, and H.E.R..
+The album was released on October 10, 2025, and featured guest appearances from Clipse, Big Noyd, Raekwon, Ghostface Killah, Nas, Jorja Smith, and H.E.R..